 CHESTNUT PRESS PUBLICATIONS

 After a gap of five years, there is finally a new Chestnut Press publication out!
 See The Fallow Deer at the Lonely House in the Publications section for details.
 Plans for further publications are somewhat vague, but there is a poem by Kevin Perryman in the pipeline, plus I’m hoping to have a long-awaited piece by Peter Scupham out at some point.

 GRUFFYGROUND BIBLIOGRAPHY REWORK AND UPDATE

 It’s about five years since I published the first true edition of my Gruffyground Press bibliography (both online and in a privately distributed edition of just fifteen copies).
 I have now gone through the process of completely designing and reworking the content, adding several more recent items, plus an entirely new ‘Associated Items’ section.
 A ‘to be added to’ version is available as an online resource by clicking on the cover image to the right.
 Despite having checked it twice it is always possible that the odd typo and minor error or two have slipped past.
 I am resigned to this inevitability, but have uploaded it anyway, confident that there is very little – if anything – amiss.
-This version can’t yet be classed as a true second edition as it is still a ‘work in progress’ due to the possibility of further amends.
+This version can’t yet be classed as a true second edition as it is still a ‘work in progress’ due to the possibility of further additions and amends.
 The good thing about it being an online resource is that I can quickly and easily amend any errors as and when I spot them, plus add any newly published additions or facts that come to light quickly and easily.
 I may draw a line under it someday so I can properly publish a definitive second edition.
 We shall see.

 DIGITAL TYPOGRAPHY FOR LETTERPRESS